Ramie: History

 Ramie has been grown in China for many centuries, and farmers in ancient China are known to have used the fibre to weave clothing.
-In China, it is called zhù má (苎麻).
+In China, it is called zhu ma (苎麻 (zhù má)).
 It may have been used in cloth for wrapping mummies in Egypt.
 Though ramie and flax are difficult to distinguish from one another in ancient cloth, ramie's resistance to bacteria and mildew would make it appropriate for mummy wrapping.

-Taiwan's aboriginal people have used ramie for millennia in fabric production and ramie is still used to create traditional garb.
+Taiwan's aboriginal people have used ramie for millennia in fabric production and ramie is still used to create traditional garb by crafters such as Yuma Taru.

 Ramie was used to produce an open-weave fabric called mechera, used for shirts and dressing gowns suitable for warm climates.
 The French painter Raoul Dufy designed in the early 20th century patterns for prints on mechera used by the French shirtmaker Charvet.

 Brazil began production in the late 1930s with production peaking in 1971.
 Since then, production has steadily declined as a result of competition from alternative crops, such as soybeans, and from synthetic fibres.